Skip to main content

 “Yes, Rajkumarisa Charumati Baisa.”

 An unknown smile curved his lips as he remembered her face.
-Five years ago, a day before his coronation, almost at midnight, he had strolled into the Kanha Temple surprised to find her there.
-She had in her shock forgotten to put the dupatta over her face and was clearly embarrassed about it.
-His warrior's eyes had not missed those glances In the crowd.
-All these years, he had actually forgotten about her, happy with his wife who now had a son.
+Five years ago, a day before his coronation, almost at midnight, he had strolled into the Kanha Temple, surprised to find her there.
+She had, in her shock, forgotten to put the dupatta over her face and was clearly embarrassed about it.
+His warrior's eyes had not missed those glances in the crowd.
+All these years, he had actually forgotten about her, happy with his wife, who now had a son.
 His heir.
 But today the letter had proved she hadn’t forgotten him.

-“ But Ranaji, if the crown prince had decided to ally in absence of the king, we can do nothing.”
-He nodded as the man was right.“ They have not asked our help.”
+“ But Ranaji, if the crown prince had decided to ally in the absence of the king, we can do nothing.”
+He nodded as the man was right.“ They have not asked for our help.”

 Two days hence, Charumati was clearly hurt at Raj Singh’s lack of response.
 Had he forgotten her?
 Or his morals as a Rajput?
 She was angry and disappointed.
-She had seen the Mughal stare at her with eyes that made her burn in rage, She was glad he had gone for his coronation in Delhi.
+She had seen the Mughal stare at her with eyes that made her burn in rage.
+She was glad he had gone for his coronation in Delhi.

 Raj Singh felt restless in his chambers.

-“Anything wrong Ranaji?”
+“Anything wrong, Ranaji?”
 Ranisa was worried.

 He had no heart to lie to his wife.
 He told her what the letter said.

-“I don’t understand politics Ranaji, but as a woman, I can tell you, if a girl wants you to protect her honour you should go, you should save her like Prithviraj Chauhan had once saved Rani Samyogita.”
+“I don’t understand politics, Ranaji, but as a woman, I can tell you, if a girl wants you to protect her honour, you should go, you should save her like Prithviraj Chauhan had once saved Rani Samyogita.”

 “But Ranisa, you should see the reality here, Mewar is not strong enough for the Mughals alone.
-Even after Marwar and Amber had gone against Aurangzeb still it’s not enough.”
+Even after Marwar and Amber had gone against Aurangzeb still it’s still not enough.”

 “Then ally with all those who are against him.”
 She smiled.